Keeley Hawes

 Biography of Keeley Hawes

 Keeley Hawes is a multifaceted British actress, model, singer, and producer.
-She gained prominence for her portrayal of Alex Drake in the television series "Ashes to Ashes," earning her a Glamour Award.
-Additionally, she was nominated for a BAFTA for her outstanding performance in "Line of Duty."
+She rose to fame playing Alex Drake in the hit TV series "Ashes to Ashes," which earned her a Glamour Award.
+She also scored a BAFTA nomination for her standout performance in "Line of Duty."
 Hawes also lent her voice to Lara Croft in the video game "Tomb Raider."
 In 2022, she played the lead role in the dramatic horror film "The Midwich Cuckoos."

 Keeley Hawes